Abhi1264/sololink/SETUP.md

-# Solo Link Setup & Deployment Guide
+# Zylink Setup & Deployment Guide

-Complete guide for setting up Solo Link locally and deploying to production.
+Complete guide for setting up Zylink locally and deploying to production.

 ## Table of Contents